Job title:

 Edinburgh Research Explorer linkFionnuala Doran is an Irish artist, living and working in Scotland.
 She graduated with an MA in Visual Communication from the Royal College of Art and lectures in Illustration at the Edinburgh College of Art.

 Her first graphic novel, The Trial of Roger Casement, was published by Self Made Hero.
 She has worked with 404Ink, BHP Comics, The Vacuum, the Northern Ireland Film Festival, the CCA Derry and the Musuem of Teletext Art (MUTA), Finland.
 Her work has been exhibited across Europe.
+Her academic writing has been published in the Journal of Graphic Novels and Comics and in the Journal of Illustration.

 She has participated in residencies with the Banff Centre, Canada, the Atlantic Centre for the Arts, Florida and the Creative Europe Programme’s WomArts, Angouleme.